Lens buyer's guide

 Should you buy a superzoom lens, rather than the Lumix G 14-42mm f/3.5-5.6 and the Lumix G 45-200mm f/4-5.6, which when combined cover a larger focal length range at a smaller price?
 That depends.
 Combining two lenses may mean that you miss the occasional shot: Changing between the lenses takes some time, while just rotating the zoom ring of the superzoom lens is very quick.

-The Olympus M.Zuiko Digital ED 14-150mm f/4-5.6 features a slightly longer zoom range.
+The Olympus M.Zuiko Digital ED 14-150mm f/4-5.6 II features a slightly longer zoom range.
 However, that is just barely significant.
 What is more significant, is the relatively smaller size and weight.
 The Olympus superzoom lens is much more portable:

-We are also waiting for a competing lens from Tamron, the Tamron 14-150mm F/3.5-5.8 VC.
-Featuring Optical Image Stabilization (O.I.S.), I'm guessing this lens is intended as an alternative to the Lumix G HD 14-140mm, and hence, we can expect it to sell at a somewhat lower price when it becomes available.
+There is also a competing lens from Tamron, the Tamron 14-150mm F/3.5-5.8 Di III.
+Not featuring Optical Image Stabilization (O.I.S.), I'm guessing this lens is intended as an alternative to the Olympus 14-150mm f/3.5-5.6.

 Pro zoom lenses